williamxsp/ngx-bootstrap/docs/spec/typeahead/typeahead.examples.phrase-delimiters.use-case.md

 **Scope**: Ngx-bootstrap DEMO / BS version 3&4

-**Goal**: Show user Phrase delimiters functionality
+**Goal**: Show user functionality of using "&" and "," as decimeters

 Main success scenario:
 ----------------------
 1. User open Typeahead demo page
-2. User click on Phrase delimiters sub-menu
+2. User clicks on Phrase delimiters sub-menu
 3. User sees typeahead input and typeahead card with "Model:" text
 4. User is able to use "&" and "," to delimit words
 5. When user starts to type a name of a State from "states" array and when uses "&" or "," to delimit words and there is no matches the drop-down is hidden.
 The "Model" is filled with inputted data